bradgranath2/DeGoogYourself/README.md

 Follow [Lineage install instructions](https://wiki.lineageos.org/devices/dre/install) (**FOR Unlocked OnePlus Nord N200 ONLY!!
 FOLLOW THE INSTRUCTIONS FOR YOUR DEVICE!!** )

+## Test lineage

+sms, wifi, phone calls, coverage, sdcard, crashes

 # Minimal Setup

+If LineageOS works, we will now modify it.
+It will get erased a couple times, so do not restore/delete backups yet.

 enable ADB